Chester Adgate Congdon

 Chester Adgate Congdon (June 12, 1853 - November 21, 1916) was an American lawyer and businessman.
 He was a prominent figure in the development of the mining industry in northern Minnesota, and served as a member of the Minnesota House of Representatives from 1909 until 1913.
-The Congdon name is indelibly linked with the Glensheen Historic Estate in Duluth, Minnesota.
+He commissioned the construction of the Glensheen Historic Estate (also known as the Chester and Clara Congdon Estate) in Duluth, Minnesota, which later became the site of the Glensheen murders.

 Early life

 Chester Congdon was born in Rochester, New York, on June 12, 1853, as the son of Sylvester Laurentius and Laura Jane Congdon.
 On his paternal side, Chester was the sixth in descent from James Congdon, a Quaker from England who settled in Rhode Island in the first half of the 17th century.
 All his paternal ancestors were English, while his maternal ancestors were English and Dutch.
 All his ancestry had been in North America since the early colonial period.

-In the public schools of Elmira and Corning, New York, Congdon acquired his preliminary education, which was supplemented by study in the East Genesee Conference Seminary at Ovid, New York.
+In the public schools of Elmira and Corning, New York, Congdon acquired his preliminary education, which was supplemented by study in the East Genesee Conference Seminary, a college-preparatory school affiliated with the Methodist Episcopal Church, at Ovid, New York.
 His collegiate work was done at Syracuse University, from which he graduated in 1875 with the degree of Bachelor of Arts.
 He studied law under the preceptorship of Hiscock, Gifford & Doheny in Syracuse, and in 1877 was admitted to the New York bar.
 After admission to the bar, Congdon taught school for about a year in Chippewa Falls, Wisconsin.
 In 1879, he went to Saint Paul, Minnesota, where he was admitted to the Minnesota bar and there established himself in the practice of law.

-On September 29, 1881, in Syracuse, New York, Chester Congdon was married to Clara Hesperia, a daughter of the Rev. Edward Bannister, a clergyman of San Francisco, California.
+On September 29, 1881, in Syracuse, New York, Chester Congdon was married to Clara Hesperia, a daughter of the Rev. Edward Bannister, a Methodist clergyman of San Francisco, California and the first president of the University of the Pacific at Santa Clara.
 Together they had seven children: Walter Bannister Congdon, Edward Chester Congdon, Marjorie, Helen, John, Robert, and Elisabeth Congdon.
 Chester and Clara would later bring Clara's nephew Alfred Bannister to live with them after he was orphaned at the age of six.